A subsidiary of the University Medical Center Hamburg-Eppendorf

 Focal treatment does not involve removing the entire prostate.
 Instead, the treatment focuses on a tumour lesion or the affected lateral lobe of the prostate.

-At present, the Martini-Klinik offers the HIFU (Focal One) method and photodynamic therapy (TOOKAD) – two focal treatments that are well established and have been thoroughly examined in terms of their efficacy.
+At present, the Martini-Klinik offers the HIFU (Focal One) method.
+This modality is well established and have been thoroughly examined in terms of their efficacy.
 There are, however, other forms of focal therapy, such as irreversible electroporation (IRE), also known as the NanoKnife system, which is currently being trialled in studies.

 Prof. Dr. Georg Salomon und Dr. Yamini Nagaraj